nikkhil160/nikhil/clt0887b800050ajs0ybcd5rb.md

 ---
 title: "How to Determine If Your Marketing Agency Is Worth Keeping?"
+seoTitle: "How to Determine If Your Meta Marketing Agency Is Worth Keeping?"
 datePublished: Sat Feb 24 2024 15:19:13 GMT+0000 (Coordinated Universal Time)
 cuid: clt0887b800050ajs0ybcd5rb
 slug: marketing-agency-performance-assessment